hm-lang/core/proposals/README.md

     Greeting: string
     Name: string("World")   # argument with a default ):  string                  # indent here is optional/aesthetic
-    # "return" is optional for the last line of the block:
+    # "return" is optional for the last line of the block,
+    # unless you're returning a multiline array/object.
     "${Greeting}, ${Name}! " * Times

 defining_a_function_with_multiline_return_values
 (   Argument0: int
+):
-):  [   Value0: int
+[   Value0: int     # you may need to add comments because
-        Value1: str
+    Value1: str     # the formatter may 1-line these otherwise
 ]
+    # here we can avoid the `return` since the internal
+    # part of this object is not indented.
-    return [Value0: Argument0 + 3, Value1: str(Argument0)]
+    [Value0: Argument0 + 3, Value1: str(Argument0)]

+# ALTERNATIVE: multiline return statement
+defining_a_function_with_multiline_return_values
+(   Argument0: int
+):  [Value0: int, Value1: str]
+    # this needs to `return` since it looks like an indented block.
+    return
+    [   Value0: Argument0 + 3
+        Value1: str(Argument0)
+    ]

 # if you're returning a multiline generic, be careful to indent at +1
 # from its starting identifier (`some_generic_type` here).